ASandHamwich/dsa4262-sequenceseekers/README.md

 - **[Software License](#software-license)**<br>

 # Installing Prediction Software
 _This installation guide recommends (and assumes) that you are running this software on an AWS remote Ubuntu instance._

 ## System Requirements
 This software requires an Ubuntu system to run.
+On an AWS remote instance, we recommend running a large instance with more CPU processing power - at least `t3.2xlarge`.

 ## Prerequisites Installation
 To install all necessary software and packages, ensure that `setup.sh` and `requirements.txt` are in the same directory.